-Vinification Method: Open top redwood fermentors, caps pushed down by hang 3 to 4 times a day.
+Vinification Method: Open top redwood fermentors, caps pushed down by hand 3 to 4 times a day

 Tasting Note: The dry farmed 2008 Petit Sirah is grown on the Testa Ranch in Capella Mendocino.
 The vines were planted in 2001.
-While being young vines they have adapted quite well to the soil and climate conditions and show tremendous terrior and balance.
-The vineyard drains well both rain water and also air.
-2008 was the year of terrible fires in Mendocino and there is no influence in this wine from the smoke.
-Mainly because the air moves so well through the Petit Sirah.
-An interesting note about Petit Sirah in general.
+While being young vines they have adapted quite well to the soil and climate conditions, and show tremendous terroir and balance.
+The vineyard drains both rain water and air well, this could be seen in 2008, a year of terrible fires in Mendocino, where there was no influence to this wine from the smoke.
+Mainly because the air moves so well through the Petit Sirah – an interesting note about Petit Sirah in general.
 We all love Zinfandel and the story that it’s California’s own grape.
-Where ever Zin came from it has adapted quite well to our soils and climates to become in a sense a native variety.
-Petit Sirah is the same.
+Wherever Zin came from it has adapted quite well to our soils and climates to become in a sense a native variety, this can also be said of Petit Sirah.
 The origin of the grape is some what unknown.
-It too has adapted quite will to California and is unique to here.
-There isn’t any international Zinfandel tasting as well as there isn’t any for Petit either.
+It too has adapted quite well to California and is unique to the place.
+There isn’t any international Zinfandel tasting as well as there isn’t any for Petit Sirah either.
 The Testa Vineyards are certified organic and were established in 1906.

-Pairing: The dark fruit and balanced tannin make this a perfect companion for grilled duck in a cherry sauce, roasted pork, or dark chocolate.
+Pairing: The dark fruit and balanced tannin makes this a perfect companion for grilled duck in a cherry sauce, roasted pork, or dark chocolate.

 Sandocino: NV — Back to the top

-Tasting Note: Is a non-vintage blend of 32% 2007 Cabernet Sauvignon Mendocino County, 32% 2006 Syrah Napa Valley, 32% 2006 Merlot Sonoma Valley & 4% 2004 Zinfandel Sonoma Valley.
-It’s harmonious blend of varietals & vintages that result in a wine that drinks well by its self & with food.
+Tasting Note: This is a non-vintage blend of 32% 2007 Cabernet Sauvignon Mendocino County, 32% 2006 Syrah Napa Valley, 32% 2006 Merlot Sonoma Valley & 4% 2004 Zinfandel Sonoma Valley.
+It resembles a harmonious blend of varietals and vintages that result in a wine that drinks well by its self or with food.
 The wine has a good acidity that could allow further aging.

 Zinfandel Estate: — Back to the top

-Tasting Note: Blue black in the glass with loads of ripe plum, black cherry juice, sweet herbs, brambles, & a note of strawberry jam.
-The palate is a concentrated & delectable expression of ripe California fruit with loads of ripe red & black berry on the attack.
-The mid-palate carries more ripe cherry flavors followed by a note of bramble that lingers on the zesty ?nish.
-This is an elegant & powerful red.
+Tasting Note: Blue black in the glass with loads of ripe plum, black cherry juice, sweet herbs, brambles, and a note of strawberry jam.
+The palate is a concentrated and delectable expression of ripe California fruit with loads of ripe red and black berry on the attack.
+The mid-palate carries more ripe cherry flavors followed by a note of bramble that lingers on with a zesty finish.
+This is an elegant and powerful red.

-Pairing: Leg of lamb, roast duck, venison stew, roast pork, & soft veined cheeses.
+Pairing: Leg of lamb, roast duck, venison stew, roast pork, and soft veined cheeses.

 Young Carignan: — Back to the top